hit-ustc/DeepLearning-in-Action/README.md

-#About Project
+#About Repo

-This project is mainly to record write some useful algorithms in `Deep Learning`.
-This project is only for learn to study, without any commercial use.
+This repository mainly writes some useful projects in `Deep Learning`.
+The repository is only for learn to study, without any commercial use.

 I also refer to some other people's codes, thanks to the people who wrote these techniques!